 We will go through a few examples starting from a very simple one so you can get used to the syntax of the jsonpath-ng module.

-Once you get familiar with this module it will be a lot easier to understand more complex parsing expressions.
+Once you get familiar with this module it will be easier to understand more complex parsing expressions.

 What is JSONPath?